 Let’s start with the easiest of the three: project manager.
 This term is not limited to construction.
 The job covers similar bases whether in construction, engineering, IT, retail, manufacturing, or other fields.
 A project manager oversees planning, coordination, financials and management of a project.
 Often, the project in question will be outside the scope of or in addition to an organization’s normal activities—building a new park, creating new documentation software, adding a new wing to the hospital, and so on.

 Construction project manager duities are to manage a construction project by overseeing planning, financials, coordination, etc. According to the Construction Management Association of America (CMAA), most responsibilities of a construction project manager fall under the seven categories of 1) project management planning, 2) cost management, 3) time management, 4) quality management, 5) contract administration, 6) safety management, and 7) construction management professional practices, such as defining scope.

 Often, the terms construction manager and construction project manager are interchangeable.
 Depending on where you live, they could refer to exactly the same thing, covering the range of construction project management duties as touched on above.

 But not always.
-In some instances, the project manager oversees and coordinates the whole shebang, while construction managers only oversee and coordinate the actual building process and not the preliminary, planning processes per se.
+In some instances, the role of project manager in construction oversees and coordinates the whole shebang, while construction managers only oversee and coordinate the actual building process and not the preliminary, planning processes per se.
 And indeed this is the job of construction managers who work as general contractors: construction manager as builder.
 The CM as builder has specific responsibilities such as hiring tradespeople and construction crews, and essentially covers the same ground and has the same contractual responsibilities as a general contractor.